AI-Powered Forms for Medicine, Taxes, & More

 Google Cloud Virtual Hackathon

-Teaming up with 3 developers (Santiago Uriarte, Brandon Huynh, Daniel Vu) and a designer (Tiffany Trinh), we opted to join the Google Cloud Easy as Pie Serverless Hackathon, aiming to foster skill growth and collaborative innovation together.
+Teaming up with 3 developers (Santiago Uriarte, Brandon Huynh, Daniel Vu) and 1 designer (Tiffany Trinh), we joined the Google Cloud Easy as Pie Serverless Hackathon, aiming to foster skill growth and collaborative innovation together.

 Objective: Build and deploy serverless apps with Cloud Run, Cloud Functions, and Workflows.